Peppe426/Cardano.Fluent.Verification/Docs/Scenarios/Feature Social Media Identity Registrar.md

 ## Feature: Social Media Identity Registrar (SMIR)
+These scenarios cover various aspects of the SMIR feature, from user registration and post authentication to access control management and handling of security incidents.
+The actors include the Social Media Identity Registrar, the Broadcast Authenticator, the Signature Validator, the Key Protection Service, and the Authority Role Identifier.

 ### Scenario: Registering a new user on the platform
   **Given** a new user wants to join the social media platform